Discover The True Reason Why We Love Self Care

-When we love ourselves completely, it pours out of our cups and into others and the well of love never runs dry when we caring for ourselves and others.
+When we love ourselves completely, it pours out of our cups and into others, and the well of love never runs dry when we are caring for ourselves and others.
 Self-care is a byproduct of self-love.
-If we don’t love ourselves we will not care for ourselves.
+If we don’t love ourselves, then why would we be we willing to ourselves?
 The same holds true for anything in life.
 If you don’t love your job, are you going to care about what happens when you’re off the clock?
 If you don’t love for you care, are you going to care for it?
 If you don’t love your clothes, are you going to wash them with care?

 Loving ourselves is the highest form of self-care.

 It is not the foundation to which we build ourselves upon.
 Love is.